Healthcare & Pharmaceutical Fraud

 Whistleblowers play a critical role in stopping healthcare fraud

-Fraud in the healthcare, pharmaceutical, and durable medical equipment industries is pervasive and significant, and contributes substantially to rising healthcare costs.
-The federal and state governments collectively spend hundreds of billions of dollars every year on healthcare programs including Medicare and Medicaid.
-Experts estimate that up to 10% of all such spending results from false claims.
+Experts estimate that up to 10% of all healthcare spending results from false claims.
 That amounts to tens of billions of dollars a year in fraudulent billings to Medicare and other government healthcare programs.

 Who commits healthcare fraud?